Guide to Whispering Gallery of Gol Gumbaz Bijapur (Vijayapura)

 We climbed the stairs of one of the minarets, seven floors, to reach the Gumbaz.
 In fact we hurried through the stairs to reach the whispering gallery.
 The whispering gallery of Gol Gumbaz is famed for the clear echoes of the faintest whistle, not once but more than nine times.
 There has to be pin drop silence to hear that.

-Whispers were clearly audible at diametrically opposite side of the dome.
 Children had fun exchanging whispers.
 Awed completely by the acoustical wonder we sat there in darkness marveling at this treasure of India.
-More than three centuries old, the monument stood strong bearing the brunt of nature.

 Soon it was morning; local crowd started trickling in, with of course no spoken or unspoken understanding.
 Each of them wanting to hear his own echo, and then there was total cacophony.
 We then walked along the gallery around the base of the dome, its width just about 3.54m peeping down at the tombs down below.
 Any accidental fall from there would mean sure…